 Text United has developed a special tool for website projects that will simplify the process of translating websites in-context.
 This means that translators are able to preview the website live when translating which eliminates the need for sharing reference material!

 We hope that now you know all you need about our CAT tool!
-Do you have more questions, or you’re not sure of choosing Live Editor over a traditional CAT tool?
+Do you have more questions or are you still unsure whether to choose the Live Editor over a traditional CAT tool?
 Feel free to reach out to us – we are just a click away!